rbritik/rbritik/README.md

 - 👋 Hi, I’m @rbritik
 - 👀 I’m interested in Computer Science, Mathematics, Physics
-- 🌱 I’m currently learning Machine Learning and C
-- 💞️ I’m looking to collaborate on Machine Learning Projects
-- 📫 How to reach me ritikbhardwaj1810@gmail.com

 <!---
 rbritik/rbritik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.